RavenProject/Ravencoin/roadmap/rewards/README.md

 RFMD7ZJzexAmiLA9BHxwFCPVeiuAgdVjcP gets 600 BLACKCO
 ```

-Example 5 (Payment of DOLLARTOKEN to TRONCO holders with 2 exception addresses)
+Example 4 (Payment of DOLLARTOKEN to TRONCO holders with 1 exception address)
 DOLLARTOKEN - a fictional stablecoin is set to units 2.
 Note: Can only make this call if you hold TRONCO! -- the ownership token.
 ```